General Degree Requirements

 - Select an academic minor from a number of fields on the basis of further support for the major or personal interest.
 Minors require at least 17 hours.
 Students must submit at least 44 distinct semester hours in the major and minor combined.

 Electives - As Provided By Each Degree Program

 As a part of every college education, students should explore areas of interest beyond what is required of them.
 These interests, formally pursued in college courses, may form the basis for continued learning throughout life.
 Formal college education should support and encourage such continued, informal learning.

 A maximum of 14 hours in any combination of applied Music courses which have been approved by the faculty may be applied toward the BA degree.
-No more than four (4) activity courses in Physical Education may be applied toward any degree.
+No more than three (3) activity courses in Physical Education may be applied toward any degree.